-Once data conform to Darwin Core Standard, use_data()
+Once data conform to Darwin Core Standard, use_data() makes it

 easy to save data in the correct place for building a Darwin Core Archive

-with build_archive()
+with build_archive().

-is an all-in-one function for accepted data types "occurrence",
+use_data() is an all-in-one function for accepted data types "occurrence",

-attempts to detect and save the
+"event" and "multimedia". use_data() attempts to detect and save the

 Alternatively, users can call the underlying functions

-or use_data_events()
+use_data_occurrences() or use_data_events() to

 specify data type manually.